 Point at the TV to turn it on, twist your hand to lower the temperature in the room, swipe to browse photos or type notes by moving your finger around in the air.
 It also works as a controller for games.
 The Nod’s antenna has a 30-foot range.

 Made from jewelry-grade stainless steel, the Nod is available in twelve sizes for a perfect fit, and is waterproof up to 169 feet.
 It has buttons for those times when you don’t feel like using gesture control, and comes with a little jewelry box that doubles as a charger.
-Currently available for pre-order, this wearable tech device is surprisingly affordable at $150.
+Currently available at Wearables.com, this wearable tech device is surprisingly affordable at $150.